josh-ashkinaze/plurals/README.md

 #### Option 3: Searching ANES using a pandas query string

 If you want to get more specific, you can pass in a query string that will be used to filter the ANES dataset.
-Now, you may not know the exact variables in ANES and so we have a helper function that will print out the demographic/political columns we are using so you know what value to pass in.
+Now, you may not know the exact variables in ANES, so we have a helper function that will print out the demographic/political columns we are using so you know what values to pass in.

 ```python